 4 He will wipe away every tear from their eyes.

-neither will there be mourning, nor crying, nor pain, any more.
+nor will there be mourning, or crying, or pain, any more.

 The first things have passed away.”